GreysonPMeyer/Triangle-Artin-Groups/README.md

 # Computing Fiber Products In Pursuit of S

-  Fiber_Product.py is a python program that computes the fiber products necessary in the construction of the set S for the triangle Artin group A_{2,3,8} from the paper https://arxiv.org/abs/2412.07063.
+  The program fiber_product.py is a python program that computes the fiber products necessary in the construction of the set S for the triangle Artin group A_{2,3,8} from the paper https://arxiv.org/abs/2412.07063.
 The relevant graphs are represented by the variables W, Y1, bY1, Y2, Y3, bY3 and Y4.
 The build_F3 function allows the user to view each of graphs as a graphic made with the turtle package.

   To explore the connected components of the fiber product of a pair from this set of graphs, pass the pair of graphs into the check_fiber function.
 The check_fiber function performs the fiber product of the input graphs, then uses the split function to create a dictionary of the connected components of the fiber product.
 You will then be prompted to choose a key